mgill2190/training/SimpleShipment/README.md

 Requirements
 ---
-The user interface must use AngularJS, Kendo UI must provide the datagrid widget and bootstrap must provides CSS styling for forms and inputs.
+The user interface must use AngularJS, Kendo UI for datagrid and bootstrap for CSS styling, forms and inputs.

 All shipment information must be accessed from and persisted to a RESTful API.